arv020/DSC232R_WESAD_Project/README.md

 Our raw data exploration showed us that each subject has ~2–3 million time points.
 The total labeled observations across the dataset: 60,807,600.
 No missing data was observed in any sensor modality.
 Participant sample size consisted of n = 15 subjects (S2 to S17, excluding S12).

 The WESAD dataset contained a series of emotional states induced by laboratory based tasks and were defined as follows:

-0: Undefined or transitional time
+- 0: Undefined or transitional time
-1: Baseline
+- 1: Baseline
-2: Stress (TSST)
+- 2: Stress (TSST)
-3: Amusement
+- 3: Amusement
-4: Meditation
+- 4: Meditation
-5, 6, 7: Other/control conditions
+- 5, 6, 7: Other/control conditions

 For our classification tasks we opted to only assess the labels: Baseline (label 1), Stress (2), Amusement (3), and Meditation (4).

-WESAD also included a robust self-report battery including: PANAS (24 items), STAI (6 items), SAM (2 items), and SSSQ (6 items for Stress only) were parsed from individual CSV files into a unified DataFrame (all_questionnaires.csv).
+WESAD also included a robust self-report battery including: PANAS (24 items), STAI (6 items), SAM (2 items), and SSSQ (6 items for Stress only) were parsed from individual CSV files into the unified DataFrame `all_questionnaires.csv`.

 The dataset comprises time-series physiological signals using two synchronized wearable devices, a chest and wrist sensor:

-RespiBAN (worn on chest): ECG, EDA, EMG, RESP, TEMP, ACC Empatica E4 (worn on wrist): BVP, EDA, TEMP, ACC
+- **RespiBAN (worn on chest):** ECG, EDA, EMG, RESP, TEMP, ACC
+- **Empatica E4 (worn on wrist):** BVP, EDA, TEMP, ACC

-The sensors captured a multidimensional perspective of overall physiological and motion data including but not limited to: accelerometer, gyroscope, electrocardiogram,skin conductance, temperature, respiration rate and more.
+Sensors captured data including accelerometer, gyroscope, electrocardiogram, skin conductance, temperature, respiration rate, and more.

-**Visual exploration figures of raw sensor data:**
+#### Visual Exploration Figures of Raw Sensor Data

 The following plots display raw physiological signals collected from the chest- and wrist-worn sensors in the WESAD dataset.
 For each emotional condition (Baseline, Stress, Amusement, Meditation), we extracted a single 1,000-sample segment from the first occurrence of that label to visualize representative patterns.
 Multichannel signals (e.g., accelerometer) show each axis separately, while univariate signals (e.g., ECG, EMG) are plotted as single traces.
 These visualizations provide insight into the temporal behavior and variability of different sensor modalities prior to feature extraction.
 Emotional states appear to influence sensor modalities in different ways.
 No significant data quality issues were encountered.

 ![Image](https://github.com/user-attachments/assets/14128958-b05f-418d-98a1-1dc9794d379d)